Recommendations for planting soybeans after soybeans

 - Plant varieties from a range of maturity groups (early maturing varieties appeared to escape white mold infection or development in 2014).

-Keep in mind the additional tillage operations and foliar fungicide applications will increase production costs.
+Keep in mind additional tillage operations and foliar fungicide applications will increase production costs.

-If you plan to plant soybeans into a field infested with SCN in 2017, yield losses, SCN populations and the risk of developing a resistant SCN population type are likely to increase.
+If you plan to plant soybeans into a field infested with SCN in 2021, yield losses, SCN populations and the risk of developing a resistant SCN population type are likely to increase because crop rotation is one of the most effective SCN management tactics.
 The potential for these outcomes occurring can be reduced by implementing the following management practices:

-- Collect soil samples from each field and submit them to Michigan State University Diagnostic Services for the standard SCN analysis and the SCN type test if the yields in the field have been declining or SCN numbers are high.
+- Collect soil samples from each field and submit them to MSU Plant & Pest Diagnostics for the standard SCN analysis and the SCN type test if the yields in the field have been declining or SCN numbers are high.

 - Select SCN resistant varieties.
-Ideally, the variety planted in 2018 should carry a different source of resistance than the variety planted in 2017.
-If this is not possible, planting a different variety with the same source of resistance has been shown to delay the development of resistant SCN populations.
+Ideally, the variety planted in 2022 should carry a different source of resistance than the variety planted in 2021.
+This is especially important if Peking varieties were planted in 2021.
+When planting varieties with the PI88788 source of resistance two years in a row, it is important to plant a different variety each year as this has been shown to delay resistance development.

 The potential for seedling diseases such as Pythium and Phytophthora may increase in second-year soybeans.
 Planting after soil temperatures reach 60 degrees Fahrenheit reduces the risk from Pythium and the use of resistant or tolerant varieties is the preferred management strategy for Phytophthora.
-Effective seed treatments for these diseases are also available.
-When planting varieties having field tolerance, but not race resistance to Phytophthora, seed treatments must be used to provide adequate protection against this pathogen.
+Martin Chilvers, MSU plant pathologist, has shown that some of the Phytophthora resistance genes currently being used have lost much of their efficacy so producers concerned about Phytophthora should plant varieties with very good field tolerance to this disease.
+Effective seed treatments for Pythium and Phytophthora are also available.
+When relying primarily on field tolerance for varietal protection from Phytophthora root rot, seed treatments must be applied at the labeled rate for Phytophthora to provide early-season protection.

-Planting soybeans after soybeans also increases the development of herbicide-resistant weeds.
-The main reasons for this are that fields planted to corn are usually tilled more intensively than fields planted to soybeans, and two important herbicide groups (triazines and HPPD inhibitors) cannot be used in soybeans.
+Planting soybeans after soybeans could also increase the development of herbicide-resistant weeds.
+The main reasons for this are that fields planted to corn are usually tilled more intensively than fields planted to soybeans, and there are two important herbicide groups (triazines and HPPD inhibitors) that cannot be used in soybeans providing alternative herbicide options for control.
 The following steps will help delay the development of herbicide-resistant weeds in continuous soybean rotations.

 - Use more intensive tillage operations.

-- Prevent weed seed production by removing escaped marestail and pigweed plants prior to seed development.
+- Prevent weed seed production by removing escaped marestail (horseweed) and pigweed (waterhemp or Palmer amaranth) plants prior to seed development.

-- Include herbicides having different sites of action in all pre-emergence and post-emergence herbicide applications.
-This is especially important for post-emergence applications.
+- Include herbicides having different sites of action in preemergence and postemergence herbicide applications.
+This is especially important for postemergence applications.

 - Avoid using herbicides with the same sites of action each year.

 Pay attention to soil fertility and base fertilizer applications on recent soil tests.
 Many Michigan soybean producers apply phosphorus and potassium fertilizers prior to planting corn and let the following soybean crop scavenge for these nutrients.
-This works well on finer-textured soils (cation exchange capacities greater than 6 meq/100g) when enough fertilizer is supplied to meet the needs of both crops.
-Don’t forget to apply the recommended potassium fertilizer when soybeans will be planted instead of corn in 2018 as potassium contributes to disease resistance and potassium-deficient plants are more attractive to soybean aphids.
+This works well on finer-textured, mineral soils (cation exchange capacities greater than 5 meq/100g) when enough fertilizer is supplied to meet the needs of both crops.
+Don’t forget to apply the recommended potassium fertilizer when soybeans will be planted instead of corn in 2022 as potassium contributes to disease resistance and potassium-deficient plants are more attractive to soybean aphids.

 Insect problems are not typically increased in second-year soybeans.
 Producers should scout all soybean fields for bean leaf beetles and soybean aphids.